syntax53/MMUD-Explorer/README.md

 General:
 -UP: added recent database list for fast switching
 -UP: added the option to only copy the name of something when right-clicking and copying
+-UP: added option to "filter all" when quick-loading characters from the recent char list
+-UP: made using the second wrist slot default (for new installs)

 Spells:
--NEW: new field (from NMR v1.7.2+ exports) for displaying if spell is resistible by no one, anyone, and anti-magic
+-NEW: new field (from NMR v1.8+ exports) for displaying if spell is resistible by no one, anyone, and anti-magic
 -UP: spells restricted to classes via learning method now filtered (requires database created with NMR v1.7+)
 -UP: level used for calculating spell damage no longer minimized to required level (monsters don't obey req. level)

 Items:
 -UP: item/key references for rooms and textblocks expanded (requires database created with NMR v1.7+)